dyninst/dyninst/docs/dyninstAPI/public/BPatch_callbacks.h.rst

 .. cpp:type:: void (*BPatchCodeDiscoveryCallback)( \
       BPatch_Vector<BPatch_function*> &newFuncs, \
       BPatch_Vector<BPatch_function*> &modFuncs)

+  This callback is invoked whenever previously un-analyzed code is discovered through runtime analysis, and delivers a vector of functions whose analysis has been modified and a vector of functions that are newly discovered.

 .. cpp:function:: bool registerCodeDiscoveryCallback(BPatchCodeDiscoveryCallback cb)

 .. cpp:function:: bool removeCodeDiscoveryCallback(BPatchCodeDiscoveryCallback cb)